 Do you feel like social media is consuming your life?
 Have become addicted to social media & you’re in need of a social media detox?
 I was, and if you’ve become addicted, then this post might be for you.

-With a shift in my daily operations due to Covid-19, I’ve been working from home since March.
-And I was starting to feel a lack of connection from the human world.
+Quick story – With a shift in my daily operations due to Covid-19, I’ve been working from home since March 2020.
+And I was starting to feel a lack of connection to the human world.
 A few months ago, I began to feel overwhelmed by the constant use of my phone and the unhealthy amount of time I was spending on social media, specifically Instagram.

 So with two simple clicks, I uninstalled the app and took a deep breath.
 Now, this did not solve the problem at first, because I got used to my escape.

-Here’s how my life improved after disconnecting & detoxing from social media.
+Here’s how your life can improve after disconnecting & detoxing from social media.

 Maybe this could inspire you.

-- After spending so much time on other people’s profiles, especially other coaches, I found myself refining my bio too much, to match their flow.
-I felt like every discovery was cooler than the one before.
-How did I combat that?
-I unfollowed 99% of coaches or persons in my niche.
+- After spending so much time on other people’s profiles, especially other coaches, you may find yourself refining your bio too much, to match their flow.
+This can feel like every new bio is cooler than the one before.
+How did to combat that?
+Unfollowed anyone influencing your desire or NEED to update these 140 say characters.

-- I was spending way too many late hours on the app, which resulted in being the first thing on my mind at dawn.
-How did I combat that?
-Well, apart from uninstalling the Instagram app, I disciplined my mind to jump-start the day a healthier way.
+- If you’re spending way too many late hours on the app, this can result in being the first thing on your mind at dawn.
+How to combat that?
+Well, apart from uninstalling your frequently scrolled social media app, discipline your mind to jump-start the day in a healthier way.
 Start with a morning routine such as running/walking at 5:30 a.m. at least four times a week.
 Additionally, give yourself a deadline time for being on social media before bed.

 - Stop consuming unwanted content.
-If there’s one thing I’ve learned about Instagram & Facebook is their tendency to flood my feed with unwanted ads and posts from niches in which I have zero interest.
-How did I combat it?
-I spent time cleaning up my Facebook feed, unfollowing pages that would trigger ads from like pages on my timeline, and became more mindful about what I watched in the explore tab of Instagram.
+If there’s one thing we’ve learned about Instagram & Facebook is their tendency to flood our feeds with unwanted ads and posts from niches in which we have zero interest.
+How did to combat it?
+Spend time cleaning up your social media feed, unfollowing pages that would trigger ads from like pages on your timeline, and becoming more mindful about what you press play on in the explore tabs.

 I’ve spent the last 2 months being very strategic and intentional about my time on social media and the platforms.
 I now use Pinterest the most for my blog growth, I only post on Instagram during intervals, and I only visit the app when I feel like engaging but briefly.